What to Do If You Fail a Penn Foster Exam

 You can bounce back from failure.

-If you’re still thinking of failure as a bad thing, and you’re worried you’re not cut out for online education, Penn Foster is here to help.
-With our flexible, online courses and dedicated instructors and teaching assistants, you can bounce back from a failed exam with some help.
+If you’re still thinking of failure as a bad thing, or you’re worried you’re not cut out for online education, Penn Foster is here to help.
+With our flexible online courses and dedicated instructors and teaching assistants, you can bounce back from a failed exam with some help.
 Not sure where to go to get advice or information?
-Check out our Learning Resource Center today.
+Here are some helpful resources for our students: